Ma'a Nonu: Ricoh Black Rams

-Following the 2011 Rugby World Cup, Nonu joined the Ricoh Black Rams, in Japan, on a short-term 'sabbatical'.
+Following the 2011 Rugby World Cup, Nonu joined the Black Rams Tokyo, in Japan, on a short-term 'sabbatical'.
 In 12 games for the Rams, he scored six tries and received one yellow card.

 Blues

-On 1 July 2011, Nonu announced he had signed a two-year contract with the Blues.
+On 1 July 2011, Nonu announced he had signed a two year contract with the Blues.
 This was after the Hurricanes announced he would not be resigned following the 2011 Super Rugby season.